lshapiro1/415Project/README.md

 # Next

- * Show date created on question index
  * New poll on question index
- * Create new poll from an existing question
  * For poll index page show each poll, number of responses, whether open/closed
  * For poll show page, show response details
  * attendance for student(s)?

 ---